ryzex404/gerardoesqueda-ryzex404/README.md

 - 📚 Studying at UDG CUALTOS
 - 👾 Currently learning c++
-- 📔 2023 goals to pass physics
+- 📔 2024 goals learn some basics commands on git

 <br>